xDark10/MS-600-Building-Applications-and-Solutions-with-Microsoft-365-Core-Services/Instructions/Labs/4-Develop apps for Microsoft Teams/02-Task-oriented interactions with messaging extensions/01-Exercise-Create action command messaging extensions.md

 In this exercise, you'll create an action command messaging extension for a custom Microsoft Teams app.
-Action commands allow you present your users with a modal popup to collect or display information, then process their interaction and send information back to Teams.
+Action commands allow you to present your users with a modal popup to collect or display information, then process their interaction and send information back to Teams.

 > [!NOTE]
 > This exercise requires a valid Azure subscription in order to create a bot using Bot Framework.
 However, if you do not have an Azure subscription, you can use the legacy Bot Framework Registration Portal.
 Refer to the following docs for more information: [Create a bot for Microsoft Teams](/microsoftteams/platform/bots/how-to/create-a-bot-for-teams)